mauricioszabo/clover/README.md

 When connected, it'll try to load `compliment` (for autocomplete, falling back to a "simpler" autocomplete if not present).
 Then you can evaluate code on it.

 ### Custom Commands
 Exactly as in Chlorine, [there's support for Custom Commands](https://github.com/mauricioszabo/atom-chlorine/blob/master/docs/extending.md).
 Please follow the link for more explanation, but the idea is that, after connecting to a REPL, you run the command `Clover: Open config file" and then register your custom commands there.
+Please notice that "custom tags" is **not supported**, and probably never will unless VSCode makes its API better - the only custom tags supported are `:div/clj` and `:div/ansi` (the first accepts a Clojure data structure and uses the Clover renderer to render it, the second accepts a string with ANSI codes and color then accordingly).

 Because of limitations of VSCode, you will **not see** custom commands on the command palette - they are registered as Tasks.
 So you'll run the command "Tasks: Run Task" and then choose "Clover".
 There, the custom commands will be presented.